So, bulimia nervosa. My sixteen year old forced herself to vomit.

-I did not know whether bulimia was an important factor.
-I did not know whether an eating disorder was a common thread for alcoholics.
-Bella appeared well, the condition did not hurt me or cause me pain.
+I did not know whether bulimia was an important factor, how serious it could be.
+I did not know if an eating disorder was a common thread for alcoholics.
+She hid her secret.
+Laura appeared well.

-Foolishly I ignored the force of bulimia–for I know now that young women with bulimia nervosa are greater risk of substance abuse.
-Betraying confidences: I have her blessing.
+Foolishly I did not interrogate, I ignored the force of bulimia, for I know now that young women with bulimia nervosa are at greater risk of substance abuse.
+Betraying confidences?
+I have her blessing.
 For all the pain she has sent my way, I do merit her with having a generous spirit.

-We shall not turn this communication into a debate.
-Nor shall I delve into the world of eating disorders.
+I shall not delve into the world of eating disorders.
 I can only show how discovering this trait affected me.
 Show you through my eyes, tell you what happened back then.
 We compromised: I gave her salads, with added protein.

 She was not stick thin.
 She did not look gaunt.

-One last comment before leaving the topic of bulimia: in her demise she accused the abuse of food to be responsible for her wayward spending.
-I never believed that to be so.
+One last comment before leaving the topic of bulimia: in her demise Laura accused the abuse of food to be responsible for her wayward spending.
+I never believed this.

 We knew the culprit for expense, it came out of a bottle, not a cake wrapper.